Actually let’s go with UBER-calibration…

 Sitting outside the positive feedback loop.

-If you are new to the game, doubts are an ever present part of your day to day existence.
+If you are talking to a girl that’s more attractive than you are used to, doubts are an ever present part of your day to day existence.

 “Is this going to work?”